Data types

 Timezones

-Paddle lets you sell globally in over 200 countries, so dates and times are UTC.
+Paddle supports over 200 countries and territories, so dates and times are UTC.

 Money

-When working with money, specify values in the lowest denomination of a currency.
-For example, use cents for USD and pence for GBP.
-For example:
+Monetary values are returned as strings in the lowest denomination for a currency.
+For example, the API returns values in cents for USD

 Currency | Decimals | Example | Value |